 grader — a book they can take home.
 Since 2016, we’ve provided almost 47,000 kids with their very own book, for many their very first book.

 That one book sets off sparks of joy that it is theirs to keep, and can both inspire a lifelong love of reading, and be a foundational piece of their educational development.

 “Can I really take this home?
 I never have to return it?
 This is the first book I have ever owned!"

-As they bask in that excitement, we revel in knowing what that one book can do — positively impact their future academic growth and job attainment.*
+As students bask in that excitement, we know what that one book can really do — positively impact their academic growth and future. *

 What will my donation do?

-Your donation will put books into the hands of kids who are underserved at a critical time in their development — two years before state testing that shows half of Sacramento 3rd
+Your donation will put books into the hands of kids who are most in need, inspire a love of reading, and help connect kids to the library at a critical time in their development — two years before state testing.
+Currently, only half of Sacramento 3rd

 We can change that by providing books to 1st

 graders in need — but we can only do it with your help.
 In the coming year, we will also expand Book First to provide opportunities for 1st

 grade classes to visit the library.
 Please donate on the Big Day of Giving to make a difference for Sacramento kids.